 Dr. Rahki Teena Kohli – Metabolic complications of HIV infection, including insulin resistance.

 Dr. Laura Kogelman - Research on international travelers, including hepatitis B and dengue serologies.
 Clinical research on expanded drug access for HIV medications, most recently studying CCR5 receptor antagonists in treatment-experienced HIV patients.

 Dr. David Stone (Lemuel Shattuck Hospital) – HIV infection in the incarcerated population; HIV infection in substance users; adherence to HIV therapy; HIV and hepatitis C co-infection.

 Dr. Christine Wanke - Nutritional and metabolic issues in HIV, including weight loss, wasting, lipid metabolism, cardiovascular risk, glucose intolerance, and body shape abnormalities (fat atrophy and fat deposition); diarrheal disease and intestinal function in HIV infection.

-Drs.
-Gretchen Volpe and Steven Hong are also currently conducting clinical research studies on HIV.
+Dr. Steven Hong is also currently conducting clinical research studies on HIV.

 Non-HIV related infection research

 Dr. Helen W. Boucher – clinical development of anti-infective agents; Staphylococcus aureus bacteremia; antimicrobial utilization.

 Dr. Jennifer Chow: Role of iron metabolism in risk for infectious diseases; epidemiology of infections in solid organ transplant recipients; epidemiology of invasive fungal infections in critically ill patients.